NoBdr07/Developpez-le-front-end-en-utilisant-Angular/README.md

 # OlympicGamesStarter

+This application provides information on the medal histories of countries in the Olympic Games.
+Using charts, it first displays the total number of medals by country, then shows the progression of achievements for each country, and offers more detailed information on a specific country page.

+## How to start

 Clone this project with `git clone https://github.com/NoBdr07/Developpez-le-front-end-en-utilisant-Angular.git`.

 You must have this configuration to make this app works :